 Growing really long hair can take years for some people.
 For me, it took me only two years to see my hair grow from my neck to my waist!

 Hair typically grows about half an inch per month, but this can vary from person to person.
-The length a person can attain is genetically determined.
-If your hair tends to stop at a certain length and never goes further, this is your terminal length and at the moment there’s really not a lot you can do.
+The length a person can attain is genetically determined, so if your hair tends to stop at a certain length and never goes further, this is your terminal length and at the moment there’s really not a lot you can do.

 Foods to grow hair fast